dotansimha/graphql-code-generator/website/docs/generated-config/typescript-vue-apollo-smart-ops.md

 type: `boolean`
 default: `false`

-Removes fragment duplicants for reducing data transfer.
+Removes fragment duplicates for reducing data transfer.
-It is done by removing sub-fragments imports from fragment definition Instead - import all of them are imported to the Operation node.
+It is done by removing sub-fragments imports from fragment definition Instead - all of them are imported to the Operation node.